pyericz/promise-lua/README.md

     print('all done')
 end)
 ```
-The `thenCall` branch will be executed if the generated integer is even, otherwise the `catch` branch will be.
+The `thenCall` branch will be executed if the integer is even, otherwise the `catch` branch will be.
 No matter what branch is executed, the function defined in `finally` will eventually be called.

 ## More methods